amanjeet25/amanjeet25.github.io/index.md

 ---
 ---

-# Pioneering in food extrusion to develop novel food products
+# Welcome to our lab’s website.
+# Here, we explore innovative solutions in food science and share our latest research and projects with you.